Predictive Analytics in Insurance – Top 6 Use Cases for 2023

 They can assess information about the roof, property, treeline, pool, trampolines, etc. saving the company from needing to send a human inspector to the property.

 AI is also used to spot anomalies and unknown correlations that would be impossible for the human eye to detect.
-This lead to increased opportunities for straight-through-processing.
+This leads to increased opportunities for straight-through-processing.

 In addition, by crunching data collected by behavioral biometrics and behavioral analytics software companies, companies can correlate user behavior against past customer records to detect fraudulent activity and suspicious behavior patterns.

-Companies are smart to look at reducing insurance fraud during new account opening and claims, but if their fraud prevention efforts stop there they are missing out on a hugely important area.
+Companies are smart to look at reducing insurance fraud during new account openings and claims, but if their fraud prevention efforts stop there, they are missing out on a hugely important area.

-While fraud continues to evolve and affect all types of insurance, the most common in terms of volume and average cost are automobile insurance, workers’ compensation, and health insurance / medical fraud.
+While fraud continues to evolve and affect all types of insurance, the most common in terms of volume and average cost are automobile insurance, workers’ compensation, health insurance, and medical fraud.

 ForMotiv recently worked with a Top 10 Life Insurance carrier to identify and solve this exact problem.
 The results were astounding.